15 Weeks Pregnant: Symptoms, Baby Development, and Tips!

 1. Increased libido

 Experiencing random urges for intimacy is very common around the 15th week into the pregnancy.
-It is so because, in the 15th week, you will begin to regain the energy you lost in the initial weeks of pregnancy.
+It is so because, in the 15th weeks pregnant, you will begin to regain the energy you lost in the initial weeks of pregnancy.

 2. Nosebleeds